 - Physically, this hunt was easy.

 When we arrived in Forks, Washington the locals were re-missed that we were huge Twilight fans.
 So much so, that our waitress laughed at us as when we started to inquire about the local attractions?
-Two guys in camo ready to hunt bears, doesn’t really fit the bill I guess?
+Two guys in camo ready to hunt big black bears, doesn’t really fit the bill I guess?
 At least she had a great sense of humor.

 Our hunt had additional accommodations in town at a hotel with restaurants, both next door to the hotel and down the road.
 Restaurants and hotel was average with good service and low cost.
 Nothing to write home about except we did have the hunting channel on Directv.

 Hunting with Carl and Quinton was a blast!
 Two guys that are real easy to get along with.
 We ended up hunting the afternoon of the 4th with Quinton.
 Hotter than dickens!!!!
 The weekend before we got there was one of the hottest all summer.
 To say that the animals were a little lackluster would be an understatement.
 Just like the animals we were trying to hide under any piece of shade we could!
 Didn’t end up seeing anything that night.
 However, can’t say that it was the animals or guides fault as we ended up goofing off so much that we all went home with our stomachs hurting from laughing so much.

 Wednesday the 5th temperatures completely dropped!
 50’F swing from the weekend and a 40’F swing from our first day AND rain.
 Morning and afternoon wasn’t bad as far as weather and rain.
 However, the animals didn’t care for it.